OUR PROJECT IN PIÑÁN

 The remoteness and lack of any opportunities in their village means that most people have to leave to find jobs for months at a time or sometimes permanently.
 This is what the approximately 200 youth living there are facing in their future right now.

-The community's vision is to work with their surrounding environment to create a sustainable community-run tourism business that can create jobs throughout the village.
+The community's vision is to work with their surrounding environment to create a sustainable, community-run tourism business that can create jobs to benefit the whole village.
 Additionally they hope to learn to develop small agricultural ventures that will bring more jobs and as well as serving as their own sustainable source of food.

-Education is the first step toward reaching all of these goals and we are very excited to work alongside Piñán while they make the changes their community needs.
+Education is the first step toward reaching all of these goals - gender inclusion- and we are very excited to work alongside Piñán while they make the changes their community needs.